scipion-em/docs/_sources/docs/developer/tutorials/creating-streaming-protocol.rst.txt

             summary.append('Dataset Size: ' + str(self.datasetSize))
         return summary

+Now your protocol should be able to run, try it now, and get some information from the empiar entry xml.

-After the steps execution, the Summary panel shows the following information:
+After the execution, the Summary panel should show the following information:

 .. figure:: /docs/images/general/summary.png